chrismartinjazz/odin-chess/refactoring.md

 - Player includes
     - Nothing
 - Player is reponsible for
-    - Selecting moves
+    - Selecting and communicating moves

-- MoveConverter
+## MoveConverter (147)
 - MoveConverter knows
+    - Constants only - regex validations and hashes.